-The Funds may be subject to withholding and other taxes imposed by foreign countries, including taxes on interest, dividends and capital gains with respect to any investments in those countries.
+Each Fund may be subject to withholding and other taxes imposed by foreign countries, including taxes on interest, dividends and capital gains with respect to any investments in those countries.
 Any such taxes would, if imposed, reduce the yield on or return from those investments.
 Tax conventions between certain countries and the U.S. may reduce or eliminate such taxes in some cases.
-The Funds do not expect to satisfy the requirements for passing through to its shareholders any share of foreign taxes paid by the Funds, with the result that shareholders will not be required to include such taxes in their gross incomes and will not be entitled to a tax deduction or credit for any such taxes on their own tax returns.
+Each Fund does not expect to satisfy the requirements for passing through to its shareholders any share of foreign taxes paid by each Fund, with the result that U.S. holders will not be required to include such taxes in their gross incomes and will not be entitled to a tax deduction or credit for any such taxes on their own tax returns.